 The Irish Bar

-The Irish Bar aims to provide its clients with a high level of expertise in all areas of law and skilled advocacy (pleading a case) by people of integrity and independence.
+The Irish Bar provides its clients with the highest level of expertise in all areas of law through skilled advocacy (pleading a case) by professionals of integrity and independence.

 Barristers have been practising in Ireland for at least 450 years.
 In 1541 The Honorable Society of King's Inns was established when a lease was granted by Henry VIII for the use of Blackfriars monastery (now the location of the Four Courts).
 The Society was moved to its present location on Constitution Hill in 1800

 The benchers of the Honorable Society of King's Inns (benchers include all the judges of the Supreme and High Courts and a number of elected barristers) admit candidates to the degree of Barrister-at-Law.
 They may then be called to the Irish Bar by the Chief Justice.
 Barristers are subject to the professional standards set by the Bar Council.